MegaGlest/megaglest-data/glest_game/docs/readme.txt

 Required card features.

-The game requires either OpenGL 1.4 or OpenGL 1.3 plus the GL_ARB_env_crossbar extesion.
+The game requires either OpenGL 1.4 or OpenGL 1.3 plus the GL_ARB_env_crossbar extension.
 Most video cards with recent drivers support this features.
 You can bypass the feature check by replacing the "CheckGlCaps=1" line in glest.ini by "CheckGlCaps=0", but the game may crash or have graphics errors.